Actually, College Is Not Worth the Cost 2021

 Finally, even if you major in STEM, success is hardly guaranteed.
 STEM graduates, like other college graduates, are finding stagnant wages and stiff competition for jobs.
 74% of STEM graduates did not have employment in a STEM job.
 The future doesn’t look rosier either.
 Nearly 1 in 5 engineering majors were underemployed even five years after graduating.
 Over the next decade, it’s projected that there will be three new degree holders for every two new high-tech jobs.

-The problem isn’t choosing majors – the problem is college itself.
+The problem isn’t choosing majors or picking the right college or getting the right internships- the problem is college itself.

-The Racial Wealth Gap and Other Unsolved College Problems
+The Racial and Gender Wealth Gaps and Other Unsolved College Problems

 Further, colleges don’t provide a lot of support for first generation, low-income students.
 Instead, colleges just push these students towards lucrative jobs.
 And while that seems like a great thing, one student notes that it’s “a false understanding of what upward mobility is for us.”
 Upward mobility shouldn’t be about uprooting oneself to New York of California, leaving one’s community, and working in banking.
-Here are college students who beat the odds, who want to change the world, and now they’re a basic venture capitalist.
+Here are college students who beat the odds, who want to change the world, and college pushed them to become a basic venture capitalist instead of fulfilling their own desires.

 Who Should NOT Go to College: The 4 Types of Students Who Don’t Benefit From College